Quito & Galapagos Islands Trip Details

 Respect the people around you and the environment in which you’re traveling.
 This includes, but is not limited to fellow travelers, Trip Leaders, the local community, nature, wildlife, and yourself.

 It’s important to obey local laws and customs while on our trips.
-This includes, but is not limited to wearing appropriate clothing while visiting certain communities, refraining from taking photos of people without asking, avoiding the use of illegal drugs, having weapons, and soliciting prostitution.
-If you’re not sure about something, take time to educate yourself, or ask.
+This includes but is not limited to wearing appropriate clothing while visiting certain communities, refraining from taking photos of people without asking, avoiding the use of illegal drugs, having weapons, and soliciting prostitution.
+If you’re not sure about something, take time to educate yourself or ask someone.

-Travel involves contact with new cultures.
-When confronted with a different way of living than you’re used to, do your best to understand that neither way is better or worse.
+Travel exposes you to new cultures.
+When experiencing a different way of living than you’re used to, do your best to understand that neither way is better or worse.
 They’re simply different ways of life.
+Thus, try to understand and respect these differences.

-Know your limits!
-This applies to physical ability, emotional space, social situations, and alcohol consumption.
+Know your limits in every situation, whether it is physical ability, emotional space, social situations, or alcohol consumption.
 If you can’t participate in something, be upfront about it.
 If you need a break from people, take it.
-Stop drinking before you get too drunk.
+Also, stop drinking before you get too drunk.

-Trip Leaders are working in the travelers’ best interest.
-If they say something or ask you not to do something it’s not because they’re tyrants, but because they want you to have a good time!
+Our Trip Leaders work in the travelers’ best interest.
+If they say something or ask you not to do something, it’s not because they want to hinder you, but because it is for a good reason.
+They want you to have a good time!

-Lying or withholding information about any physical or mental condition that might affect your ability to participate in any of the activities may be grounds for removal from your trip with no refund.
+Lying or withholding information about any physical or mental condition that might affect your ability to participate in any activities may lead to removal from your trip with no refund.

 Staying longer or arriving early?